itera-io/terraform-provider-taikun/docs/resources/app_instance.md

 ### Optional

 - `autosync` (Boolean) Indicates whether enable or disable autosyc.
 Defaults to `false`.
+- `parameters_base64` (String) A base64 encoded file containing parameters for the application.
+Conflicts with: `parameters_yaml`.
 - `parameters_yaml` (String) A path to a valid yaml file that includes the parameters for the application.
+Conflicts with: `parameters_base64`.

 ### Read-Only